moxar/arithmetic/README.md

 The package supports the following functions:

 	* max(a, b, c...).
 Note: Max only supports float, but can use any number of arguments.
+	* min(a, b, c...).
+Note: Min only supports float, but can use any number of arguments.
+	* mean(a, b, c...).
+Note: Mean only supports float, but can use any number of arguments.
 	* if(condition, success, failure).

 ## Extension